rvanheest-DANS-KNAW/course-react/react-basics/outline.md

 ### Header
 In this demo we will be using [MaterializeCSS](http://materializecss.com/).
 To create a Header using this CSS library, we need to write enough code to justify creating a separate (reusable) component.
+One notable difference with 'normal' HTML/CSS is that we need to use the `className` attribute instead of the regular `class` attribute.

 ```typescript
 import * as React from 'react'